hsf-training/analysis-essentials/python/modules.md

 # Modules

-Python comes with lots of useful stuff.
+Python comes with lots of useful stuff, which is provided with modules (and submodules, see later).
 We have already met the maths module, but did not talk about how we started using it.

 ```python
 >>> import math